ztffn/Jellyfin-Roulette/TROUBLESHOOTING.md

 - Browser console output (if any)
 - Details about your install (Docker compose snippet, service account, etc.)

-With that info we can quickly identify what’s blocking the injection.
-Good luck, and may your playlists always spin in your favor! 🎲
+With that info open up a new [issue](https://github.com/ztffn/Jellyfin-Roulette/issues) and I'll try to help you.